Berny23/woltlab-igdb-integration/README.md

 ## Features

 - Automatically imports all games from search results
-- Users can add, rate and remove games with a single click
+- Users can easily add, rate, and remove games
 - Shows average ratings and a configurable player toplist
 - Optional region-specific covers (Europe, Japan, Korea)
 - Filterable by platforms, sortable by name, year, players, rating and last activity